drduh/macOS-Security-and-Privacy-Guide/README.md

 ### Virtualization

-To install macOS as a virtual machine (vm) using [VMware Fusion](https://www.vmware.com/products/fusion.html), follow the instructions above to create an image.
+To install macOS as a virtual machine (VM) using [VMware Fusion](https://www.vmware.com/products/fusion.html), follow the instructions above to create an image.
 You will **not** need to download and create a recovery partition manually.

 For the Installation Method, select *Install macOS from the recovery partition*.
 Customize any memory or CPU requirements and complete setup.
-The guest vm should boot into [Recovery Mode](https://support.apple.com/en-us/HT201314) by default.
+The guest VM should boot into [Recovery Mode](https://support.apple.com/en-us/HT201314) by default.

 **Note** If the virtual machine does not boot due to a kernel panic, adjust the memory and process resource settings.

-In Recovery Mode, select a language, then select Utilities > Terminal from the menubar.
+In Recovery Mode, select a language, then select Utilities > Terminal from the menu bar.

-In the guest vm, type `ifconfig | grep inet` - you should see a private address like `172.16.34.129`
+In the guest VM, type `ifconfig | grep inet` - you should see a private address like `172.16.34.129`

 On the host Mac, type `ifconfig | grep inet` - you should see a private gateway address like `172.16.34.1`.
-From the host Mac, you should be able to `ping 172.16.34.129` or the equivalent guest vm address.
+From the host Mac, you should be able to `ping 172.16.34.129` or the equivalent guest VM address.

-From the host Mac, serve the installable image to the guest vm by editing `/etc/apache2/httpd.conf` and adding the following line to the top (using the gateway address assigned to the host Mac and port 80):
+From the host Mac, serve the installable image to the guest VM by editing `/etc/apache2/httpd.conf` and adding the following line to the top (using the gateway address assigned to the host Mac and port 80):

     Listen 172.16.34.1:80